NCBI-Hackathons/NCBIComputationalCookbook/README.md

 ## Designing Educational Experiences with Jupyter Notebooks:

 ### Abstract:
 Poor documentation leads to poor understanding of a software.
 It is difficult to interpret other researchers' code without unequivocal documentation. *Jupyter Notebook* combines code and rich-text elements which allows the user to *effectively learn, modify and run the notebook*.
-Hence, we have designed a template Jupyter Notebook for more effective uses of resources via an *interactive learning*.
+Hence, we have designed a template Jupyter Notebook for more effective uses of computational resources via an *interactive learning*.
 This exemplary notebook is an efficient *learning tutorial for Basic Local Alignment Search Tool (BLAST)*.
 Basic Local Alignment Search Tool (BLAST) is a tool used to align sequences and find regions of similarity between them.
 This notebook teaches how to *run a BLAST search from within BioPython* and how to *compare and identify* unknown user provided biological sequences.

 ### Dependencies:
 * Python 3 (packages such as BioPython, Macplotlib, Pandas)